Saymanning/Honey_Bee_Colony_Loss_US/README.md

   Humans rely on honey bees for the production of many crops.
 Due to serious health threats to honey bees it has become increasingly difficult for beekeepers to provide pollination for crops and run sustainable businesses.

  **Other questions we hope to answer:**
-  - Do other factors due to climate change, such as extreme temperatures, drought, flooding or forest fires contribute to colony loss?
+  - Do other factors due to climate change, pollution, loss of biodiversity and habitate due to rapid population growth contribute to colony loss?
   - What measures can be implemented to help improve the health and habitate of Honey Bees in the US?
   - What can the general public do to help?